Our programme of action to manage climate and carbon risk

 We seek to increase energy efficiency across BP by requiring our existing operations to incorporate energy use considerations in their business plans and to assess, prioritize and implement technologies and systems to improve energy usage.
 For example, our Tangguh liquefied natural gas operation in Indonesia uses the heat generated in its liquefaction plant to reduce the amount of power needed to turn the gas into liquid for transportation.

 Efficient fuels and engine oils for our customers

 We work in partnership with vehicle and equipment manufacturers to improve the overall efficiency of use of our fuels and engine oils.
 For example, Ford’s ECOnetic cars – including the Fiesta, Focus and Mondeo models – are engineered with specially formulated advanced Castrol engine oils, which improve fuel efficiency and reduce CO2 emissions.
-In India, where the passenger car market is experiencing strong growth, we are working with Suzuki Motor Corporation to improve the fuel economy of its vehicles.

 Technology and policy research

 We deepen our understanding of future energy, technology and climate change trends through in-house research and in partnership with leading academics.
 For example, we review potential long-term energy and low carbon technology developments out to 2050 and we invest in the UK Energy Technologies Institute.
 We support energy and climate-related technology and policy research at universities including Oxford, Cambridge, Princeton, Tsinghua, Berkeley, Illinois, Harvard, San Diego, MIT, Tufts and the University of Texas at Austin.